Vermont Stage produces exceptional plays and musicals for Northern Vermont.

 What is Vermont Young Playwrights?

-Now in its 27th year, Vermont Young Playwrights culminates in a two-day festival of new plays, workshops, and special performances.
+Now in its 31st year, Vermont Young Playwrights culminates in a festival of new plays, workshops, and special performances.

-Over the course of two days, first-time playwrights get to see their work brought to life by theatre professionals in front of an audience of their friends, peers, and members of their community.
+Over the course of a day long take over of our theatre at Main Street Landing Performing Arts Center, first-time playwrights get to see their work brought to life by theatre professionals in front of an audience of their friends, peers, and members of their community.
 Learn more about Vermont Young Playwrights here.

 Check out this episode of Stuck in Vermont created by Eva Sollberger of Seven Days to get a sense of the experience. =>